 Fisantekraal Animal Welfare (FAW) helps the dogs and cats of Fisantekraal township, Morning Star, Klipheuwel, and surrounding farms near Durbanville, Western Cape.

 We see 50 – 80 animals in a 3-hour time period at our containers which we vaccinate, deal with injuries and illnesses, treat mange, dip for ticks and fleas, provide or subsidise kennels and collars, and rescue abused, neglected or abandoned animals, and more.

-Throughout the week any available volunteers also spend time in Fisantekraal, helping where they can, and our volunteers (like Terra, pictured) who live in Fisantekraal look out for animals in need and alert us to problems.
+Throughout the week volunteers often spend time in and around Fisantekraal, mainly organising sterilisations; volunteers like Terra (pictures) who live in Fisantekraal look out for animals in need and alert us to problems.

 To save thousands of future animals, all you have to do is sterilise one.
 Spay/neuter is our main focus – the less animals born into a bad situation, the better.

 We’re fighting a monumental battle to keep up.
 All animals are driven to nearby vets by volunteers during the week (before they head off to work).
 We pay a reduced rate from our funds, then the animals are returned home by volunteers.

 We have sterilisation days when possible during which we transport multiple animals to and from vets who offer a few hours without charge.

 This is crucial and is predominantly focused on sterilisations.
 We don’t believe that taking an animal away or just doing something ourselves is the answer.